kjsmita6/WPICode/CS/4513/project_fs/README.txt

 3. When implementing the `mount()` function, you will need to prepare a filesystem for use by reading the superblock and allocating the free block bitmap.

 3.1 What should happen if the file system is already mounted?
+    Return !SUCCESS_GOOD_MOUNT if the fs is already mounted.
 3.2 What sanity checks must you perform before building up the free block bitmaps?
+    First, check if the magic number is not the same.
+Next, you check if the number of inodes differs from the number of inode blocks times the INODES_PER_BLOCK.
+Finally, check that the number of blocks in the superblock differs from the number of blocks in the disk.
+If any of these checks fail, return a failure code.
 3.3 How will you determine which blocks are free?
+    Checking if !in.Valid means the block is free.
+Afterwards, create a bitmap of free blocks, where a value of 1 means the block is free and 0 means it is not.

 Brief response please!